mfkl/libvlc-nuget/buildsystem/macos/README.md

 The workflow builds each architecture on a native macOS 15 runner with Xcode 16.4.
 It retains build logs, matching source archives, and intermediate packages.
+Before building VLC, each Mac runner tests relocation of signed sample dylibs through the same helper used by packaging, verifies the resulting signatures, and loads the relocated libraries with their bundled dependency.
+Packaging edits load commands with the original signature still present, then replaces that signature after all edits; it does not strip signatures before relocation.
 Only after all four playback jobs pass does it create `macos-nuget-validated`, which contains the native package and the companion LibVLCSharp preview package.